Shiying95/IMRec-TF2/README.md

 # IMRec-TF2
 This is the TensorFlow 2 implementation for the paper:
-An Intention-aware Markov Chain based Method for Top-K Recommendation (link)
+An Intention-aware Markov Chain based Method for Top-K Recommendation (link-todo)

 ## Set Up
 Run